Vítek Vaněček

-Vítek Vaněček (born 9 January 1996) is a Czech professional ice hockey goaltender for the Utah Mammoth of the National Hockey League (NHL).
+Vítek Vaněček (born 9 January 1996) is a Czech professional ice hockey player who is a goaltender for the New York Islanders of the National Hockey League (NHL).
 He won the Stanley Cup with the Florida Panthers in 2025.

 Playing career

 Vaněček originally played as a youth with HC Havlíčkův Brod through to the under-18 level before joining the ranks of HC Bílí Tygři Liberec in 2013.

 Vaněček was picked 39th overall in the 2014 NHL entry draft by the Washington Capitals.
 On 15 July 2014, he was signed to a three-year entry-level contract with the Capitals.

 In the 2014–15 season, he played two games with the HC Bílí Tygři Liberec of the Czech Extraliga and spent much of the rest of the season with HC Benátky nad Jizerou of the 1st Czech Republic Hockey League.